Home Animals Big Woollybacks: 11 Largest Sheep Around The World

 Average Height: 80 – 81 centimeters (31 – 35 inches)

 The list of the largest sheep is incomplete without the presence of The Lincoln or Lincoln Longwool from England.
-It is one of British’s largest sheep that is developed specifically to produce the heaviest, longest, and most lustrous fleece.
-Their fleece is usually in heavy locks that twisted into a spiral near the end.
-The fleece that the Lincoln produce is not only high quality but also in great numbers.
-More than that, a huge numbers of these sheep are also being exported to many countries.
+It is one of Britain’s largest sheep that is developed specifically to produce the heaviest, longest, and most lustrous fleece.
+Their fleece is usually in heavy locks that twist into a spiral near the end.
+The fleece that the Lincoln produces is not only high quality but also in great numbers.
+More than that, huge numbers of these sheep are also being exported to many countries.
 This is to improve the size and wool quality due to the great demand of their fleece for, spinning, weaving, etc. Currently, Lincoln sheep is available in many countries throughout the world from Australia to Europe and South America.

 Lincoln sheep can be completely white, but they also come in a shade of black, charcoal, gray, and silver.
 Besides wool production, people also raise them for meat due to their large size and high quality meat.
 This breed also has a fine tasting meat that is very lean and succulent.
 On top of that, Lincoln sheep are sturdy but docile which makes them so easy to care for.
-Not to mention that they have incredible adaptabilities to live in both cold and dry conditions, raising them is also easy.
+Not to mention that they have incredible adaptability to live in both cold and dry conditions, so raising them is also easy.
 Plus with the fact that lambs are relatively fast growers, the production of their meat is also fast.
-So beneficial in so many ways, this is why this breed is among the most popular among breeders.
+So beneficial in so many ways, and this is why this breed is among the most popular among breeders.

 1Argali